 People over the age of four or five should visit their dentist for a professional teeth cleaning at least twice a year.
 To maintain oral health, it is very important that you stay current on the condition of your teeth so that if problems are detected, they can be treated early to avoid developing more serious issues.

 At West University Family Dentistry, we provide comfortable, gentle teeth cleanings, specifically to detect, deter and prevent gum disease.
 If we find a cause for concern, we may recommend a deep gum cleaning to remove tartar below the gum line, smooth out surfaces where plaque builds up and eliminate bacterial infection.

 Custom-fit mouth guards are prescribed and created by a dental professional from thermoplastic material and are based on a detailed mold taken of your mouth and teeth.
 They can be made for either sports or for nighttime teeth grinding and are created differently depending on the intended use.
 They're highly personalized, as your dentist can adjust the thickness of the mouth guard, and they're designed to fit perfectly in your mouth with no adjustments needed.

 Oral Cancer Screening

-Congratulations!
-Just by clicking on this page, you’ve made your first step toward overcoming your nicotine addiction.
-At West University Family Dentistry, we’re here to assist and support you.
-We'll discuss your goals, educate you on smoking cessation methods and present the treatment options available to help you quit smoking for good.
+At West University Family Dentistry, we’re here to assist and support you in overcoming nicotine addiction.
+We will discuss your goals, educate you on smoking cessation methods, and present the treatment options available to help you quit smoking for good.